status-im/bigbrother-specs/data_sync/mvds.md

 ## Abstract

-In this paper we describe and specify a minimum viable protocol for data synchronization built on top of the Bramble Synchronization Protocol<sup>1</sup>.
+In this specification we describe a minimum viable protocol for data synchronization inspired by the Bramble Synchronization Protocol<sup>1</sup>.
 This protocol is built on top of the Bramble Synchronization Protocol and was designed in order to ensure reliable messaging between peers communicating across an unreliable peer-to-peer (P2P) network where they may be unreachable or unresponsive.

-We present a functional specification for future implementation<sup>2</sup> as well as reference simulation data which demonstrates its performance against the Bramble Synchronization Protocol.
+We present a functional specification for future implementation<sup>2</sup> as well as reference simulation data which demonstrates its performance.

 ## Wire Protocol